 For historical, mathematical reasons such tables are referred to as relations.
 This course is solely on relational databases, and on relational database management systems (RDBMSs).
-If you want to know about some important database applications using special purpose software, take the course Advanced Database Technology in the spring semester.
+If you want to know more about database technology, take the course Database Tuning in the spring semester.

-- Last time it covered e.g. text indexes, geographical information systems, and data mining... - ... in addition to lots of material on relational databases. - Remember to first study Introduction to Algorithms!
+- Previous editions of this advanced database course covered e.g. text indexes, geographical information systems, and data mining... - ... in addition to lots of material on relational databases. - Remember to first study Performance and Test (at least the "performance" part), or similar.